michiakig/sicp/README.markdown

 X **Exercise 4.25.** Suppose that (in ordinary applicative-order Scheme) we define <tt>unless</tt>
 as shown above and then define <tt>factorial</tt> in terms of <tt>unless</tt> as

-**Exercise 4.26.** Ben Bitdiddle and Alyssa P. Hacker disagree over the importance of lazy evaluation for implementing things such as <tt>unless</tt>.
+X **Exercise 4.26.** Ben Bitdiddle and Alyssa P. Hacker disagree over the importance of lazy evaluation for implementing things such as <tt>unless</tt>.
 Ben points out that it's possible to implement <tt>unless</tt> in applicative order as a special form.